Hårsfjärden incident: Identity of the intruder

 At the time of the incident, most sources indicated that the intruding submarine was from the Soviet Union—this general consensus has continued to the present day.
 Most sources cite the previous Soviet infiltrations, the length of the search, the acoustic profile of the intruder (garnered from active and passive sonar pings detected during the incident) matching a diesel-powered submarine, and the former Soviet Navy's (and later Russian Navy's) culture of secrecy and inconsistent record keeping at the time of the incident as evidence of the intruder being a Soviet submarine.
 Other sources have speculated the submarine was present in Sweden during late September in order to track several American warships that were docked in Stockholm and to test the resolve of the then newly-elected Swedish parliament.

 In the years after the incident, other sources have theorized that the submarine was from a NATO nation (likely the United States or Great Britain).
 Swedish professor Ola Tunander posited that a NATO submarine (either serving as an escort for American ships docked in Stockholm or attempting to test the effectiveness of Swedish anti-submarine defenses) had inadvertently found itself trapped in a Swedish defensive system and been attacked; Tunander cited descriptions of the submarine's periscope, the secretive nature of Swedish government documentation of the event, and reports of green water (British and American submarines used green-colored chemical dyes for emergency signaling) being seen near one of the submarine's suspected locations.

-Other sources speculate that the incident was sparked not by a submarine, but by a series of Swedish surface ships that had inadvertently triggered the navy's anti-submarine measures.